-It is Pesach time and it is necessary to review the aspects of Holy Eating.
-As Rav Tzadok HaKohen reveals (see the “Secret of Eating at the Seder” ), the main tikkun person can make for his lack of kedusha of eating during the whole year is at Laila Seder, because it is the only time when eating (of matzah and…
+Eating in Holiness: Pesach is the best time for correcting our eating.
+It is Pesach time and it is necessary to review the aspects of Eating b’Kedusha, Eating in Holiness.
+As Rav Tzadok HaKohen reveals (see the “Secret of Eating at the Seder” ), the main tikkun person can make for his lack of kedusha of eating during the whole year…

 Do we indeed leave Egypt this year or we just adorn our personal Mitzraim with a pretty Pesach theme?
 The picture here is the unfortunate symbol of many Seders that might be conducted this year… Kosher-style, mehadrim min mehadrim, comfortably staying in personal bondage… Untouched pyramids of slavery coated with matza… or we can really make a difference in our lives……